Multiple operator integrals in non-separable von Neumann algebras: Multiple operator integrals (MOIs)

 for all $b = (b_1,\ldots,b_k) \in \cM^k$.
 (As usual, $0 \cdot \infty \coloneqq 0$.)
 In particular, $I^{\boldsymbol{P}}\varphi$ extends to a bounded $k$-linear map $L^{p_1}(\tau) \times \cdots \times L^{p_k}(\tau) \to L^p(\tau)$ with operator norm at most $\|\varphi\|_{L^{\infty}(P_1) \iotimes \cdots \iotimes L^{\infty}(P_{k+1})}$. \end{prop}

-\subsection{Relation to Other Definitions}
+\subsection{Relation to other definitions}

-For completeness, we now review one frequently-used alternative definition -- due to Pavlov \cite{pavlov} and Birman-Solomyak \cite{birmansolomyakTensProd} -- of \eqref{eq.formalMOI} and prove that it agrees with our definition from the previous section when both definitions apply.
+For completeness, we now review one frequently used alternative definition --- due to Pavlov and Birman--Solomyak --- of \eqref{eq.formalMOI} and prove that it agrees with our definition from the previous section when both definitions apply.
 This alternative definition requires the construction of a certain vector measure.
 (Please see Section \ref{sec.proofofPavlov} for the terminology in the following statement.)